KimShiHyun/code-quizlet/README.md

     </li>
     <li>
       <a href="#links">Links</a>
-    <li><a href="#screenshot">Screenshot</a></li>
+    <li><a href="#screenshot">Screenshots</a></li>
   </ol>
 </details>

 ## About The Project

-This repository contains the code for a random password generator website.
-This website allows an employee with access to sensitive data, randomly generate a password that meets a certain criteria so that they can create a strong password that can provide them with greater security.
+This repository contains the code for a Javascript Coding Quiz.
+This website helps familiarize users with a quiz which allows them to use the skills covered in the activities of Web APIs.

-This generator enables employees to generate random passwords based on criteria that they've selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by Javascript code that has been written.
+This assignment requires to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that was written.
+It has a clean, polished, and responsive user interface.

 ## Built With